Neel E. Kearby

 Such administrative and training responsibilities aside, when Dick Bong returned and was assigned to Fifth Fighter Command on the same free-lance status as Neel Kearby, the pressure on Neel mounted.
 Bong wasn't threatened by the existing tie between Kearby and himself, in fact, had the two men flown together and attacked the same aircraft at the same time, Bong would never have argued the point--he would simply have allowed Kearby the credit.
 This was the difference in their personalities.
 Bong was having fun.
 Kearby was pushing himself to prove something.

 Jap fighters were becoming more and more scarce as the Fifth Fighter Command took control of the sky, and Kearby was finding fewer and fewer potential targets.
 Time and again during the month of February he flew with various groups, hoping to get lucky.
-On the rare occasions when enemy fighters were found, the best Kearby could claim was a probable here and there.
+On the rare occasions when enemy fighters were found, the best Kearby could claim was probable here and there.
 None were confirmed.

 Bong's fun in the air put him back in the lead with a victory on February 15.

-When Tommy Lynch returned from R & R, he too, was assigned to Fifth Fighter Command under the same free-to-roam status.
+When Tommy Lynch returned from R & R, he too was assigned to Fifth Fighter Command under the same free-to-roam status.
 In fact, Lynch and Bong began flying missions together--two of the three top Pacific aces hunting together and covering each other's tail.
 On one such joint incursion into enemy territory near Tadji on March 3, each of them scored twice.
 After that double/double-victory the scoreboard read:

 March 5, 1944

 Dick Bong and Tom Lynch were out hunting together again early on the morning of March 5.
 The day was quiet enough and there was no action to be found.
 The two men were nearing Dagua, southeast of Wewak, at about 1:30 in the afternoon.
-The two aces at last found a lone Oscar and, within minutes, Tom Lynch had closed to within one victory of Kearby.
+The two aces, at last, found a lone Oscar and, within minutes, Tom Lynch had closed to within one victory of Kearby.

 Frustrated with his own lack of success, and realizing that Bong was within two victories of tying Rickenbacker and three of becoming the first pilot to exceed the World War I Ace of Ace's record, Kearby was feeling the pressure to act quickly.
 It is important to note that the pressure was purely self-induced, heaped upon the man's mind only by his own personal drive to be the very best.
 Everyone else, from General Kenney to Kearby's closest friends, had done their best to rein him in and talk him out of continuing his fearless, headlong dives into enemy formations.
-It seemed that Kearby felt himself invulnerable in his mighty Thunderbolt.
+It seemed that Kearby felt invulnerable in his mighty Thunderbolt.
 The other pilots who admired the brash and skillful Texan feared that he wasn't, despite the aura of strength, determination, and near super-human ability that surrounded him.

-Perhaps encouraged by the fact that Lynch had managed to find an enemy Oscar in the Wewak area, and certainly pressured by the fact that not only might Bong beat him to Rickenbacker's benchmark but that Lynch was quickly moving towards second place, Kearby had to get airborne.
+Perhaps encouraged by the fact that Lynch had managed to find an enemy Oscar in the Wewak area, and certainly pressured by the fact that not only might Bong beat him to Rickenbacker's benchmark but that Lynch was quickly moving towards the second place, Kearby had to get airborne.
 According to some reports, Kearby's legendary airplane Fiery Ginger IV was down for repair and the unrestrainable airmen borrowed another P-47.
 (To this day there remains some controversy as to what plane Neel Kearby was flying on that fateful, last mission.
 More recent investigations tend to support the idea that Kearby actually flew his last mission in Fiery Ginger IV, his famous P-47.)

 Kearby induced Major Sam Blair and Captain Bill Dunham to follow him in a late afternoon sweep over Wewak.
 Kearby led them into the air at 4:30 in the afternoon and headed east, where two days earlier Bong and Lynch had each scored twice.
 Fifty minutes later, en route to Tadji, Kearby was patrolling the coastline near Wewak from an altitude of 22,000 feet when he spotted a lone Tony approaching the Dagua airstrip.
 Positioning himself for the kind of dive that had repeatedly granted him victory over the enemy, Kearby felt his excitement turn to disappointment when the Tony leveled off to land.
 The enemy pilot would be on the ground before the American ace could get within firing range, and the only kills that counted on the scoreboard were aerial victories, not airplanes destroyed on the ground.